-You will get to experience both a morning and evening game drive to spot various game species on the reserve.
-In the evening, you'll get the chance to sit down to an optional farewell dinner, and celebrate all the amazing experiences you've had over the past 3 weeks.
+In the evening, you'll get the chance to sit down to an optional farewell dinner, and celebrate all the amazing experiences you've had over the past 2 weeks.
 If you wish to take part in the farewell dinner, this will be at an extra cost of around £10.

-Depart from the reserve after breakfast and transfer back to Kruger Mpumalanga International Airport (Nelspruit) to catch a flight between 10am-2pm.
+Day 15: Departure Day.
+Depart from the reserve after breakfast and transfer back to Kruger Mpumalanga International Airport (Nelspruit) to catch a flight after 10am

-Please note: The entire itinerary is subject to change and is for guidance only.
-Sometimes activities will be done in a different order to what is listed above.
-Please bear in mind that some activities and days could change depending on weather conditions, time constrictions, or on general participant feedback.
+Please note: The itinerary is subject to change and is for guidance only - some activities may be done in a different order to what is listed above, and some activities could change depending on weather conditions or for operational reasons.

-To get here, you’ll need to arrange a domestic flight from either Johannesburg or Cape Town into Kruger Mpumalanga International Airport (Nelspruit) and you must arrive between 10am and 2pm on your start date (Monday).
+To get here, you’ll need to arrange a flight into Kruger Mpumalanga International Airport and you must arrive between 10am and 2pm on your start date (Monday).
 You will be met at the airport by a local staff member, where you will wait for the rest of your group to arrive, before being transferred to the game reserve by minibus, which is located about 1.5 hours drive from the airport.

-20 nights’ accommodation is included on the South African Wild Adventure, staying in a lodge with a plunge pool on a private game reserve.
+14 nights of accommodation are included, staying in a lodge with a plunge pool on a private game reserve.
 You will be sharing with other travellers, as well as possibly with other longer-term reserve volunteers.
-Your ranger lives close by on site, so is on hand if you need them.
-1 night will be spent camping in beautiful Kruger National Park.
+Your guide lives close by on site, so is on hand if you need them.
+2 nights will be spent camping in beautiful Kruger National Park.

 Accommodation on the reserve is in basic single-sex shared dorms, sleeping 4-10 people, with shared bathroom facilities.
 There are communal indoor and outdoor areas including a Boma (campfire) area, which is also lit up at night, and where everyone gathers as a group.
 The lodge is situated in lovely surroundings.

-Internet and mobile phone network availability is limited at your camp, although you’ll be taken to the local town once a week where you can find an internet signal to check your emails and find some signal for your phone.
+Internet and mobile phone network availability is limited at your camp.
 You will need to bring your own phone or tablet device to access the internet.
 If you wish to get better mobile network coverage it is advised you purchase a local SIM card with data at Johannesburg airport when you arrive in South Africa.

 During your downtime at the reserve camp, there are few activities available on site, so you may wish to bring books, music, DVDs, cards or games with you to pass away your leisure time.

 South Africa is known for warm weather, but please bear in mind that the temperature can drop at night, and it can be cold during the winter months, so you are advised to pack some warm clothing.
-You may also want to bring a sleeping bag if you are travelling to South Africa during their winter as an extra layer may be welcome throughout your stay if the weather is cold.
 You will be given a full recommended kit list once you book onto the programme.

-Please Note: The accommodation areas on the reserve are not fenced, and the odd animal has been known to wander close to the camp: If this occurs, the rangers will ask you to remain inside, and there are radios at the accommodation to notify rangers of any animals straying too close.
+Please Note: The accommodation areas on the reserve are not fenced, and the odd animal has been known to wander close to the camp.
+If this occurs, the rangers will ask you to remain inside, and there are radios at the accommodation to notify guides of any animals straying too close.

-Breakfasts mainly consist of yoghurt, fresh fruit, toast, cereal, tea and coffee, and are usually served either out in the bush (in the Boma area), or under a thatched dining area at the accommodation.
-On some days, a South African cooked breakfast will be prepared around the fire.
+Breakfasts mainly consist of yoghurt, fresh fruit, toast, cereal, tea and coffee.
 Lunches include fruit, pizzas, pies, sandwiches, hamburgers and sausages.
-Occasionally some lunches will be a packed lunch.
-For dinner, good wholesome South African meals will be eaten, usually around the fire.
+For dinner, good wholesome South African meals will be eaten.
 These are usually dishes such as stew, BBQ’s, casseroles, vegetables and salad, so you'll never go hungry!
-There are also vegetarian options available.

 Tea, coffee and fruit juice will also be available daily at breakfast and lunch.
-Safe drinking water is provided from large water tanks, although you will also have a chance to buy bottled water and other drinks on your weekly trip into the local town, where you can stock up on supplies.
+Safe drinking water is provided, although you will also have a chance to buy bottled water and other drinks on your weekly trip into the local town, where you can stock up on supplies.
 It is advised that you bring a proper water bottle which you can take out with you on daily excursions, as these are not provided.

 Alcohol is not provided on site - you will be able to purchase this during your weekly trips in to town, and on the first day when you stop for supplies en route to the reserve.
 Please drink alcohol responsibly.
 South Africans enjoy a social beer or two around the campfire, but please have consideration for the rest of your group when it comes to the excess use of alcohol while at camp.